lucasmorita/shorty/README.md

 docker run shorty:version
 ```

-**Note**: the project is configured to build using openjdk 11, if you
+**Note**: the project is configured to build using java 11, if you
-need to change it to oracle or other jdk then change the `gradle.properties`
-file.
+need to run in an older version you'll need to adapt some parts of the code.

 ## Endpoints